Kemba Nelson: 2021 outdoor season

 Nelson started the outdoor season on 27 March with her first sub-23 seconds (though wind-assisted with +2.5 m/s wind velocity) 200 metres race with a time of 22.79 seconds to win at the Aztec Invitational in San Diego.
 She competed at the USATF Grand Prix in the University of Oregon's renovated Hayward Field on 24 April, winning her 100 metres semi final in a wind-assisted (+2.4 m/s wind velocity) time of 11.08 seconds ahead of Olympic champions Allyson Felix and Tianna Bartoletta.
 In the final Nelson finished fifth in 11.22 seconds, several meters behind Blessing Okagbare who won in 10.97 seconds, but Nelson didn't expect to win even her semi-final and called it a "very, very good experience".

 On 27 May, at the 2021 NCAA West Preliminary in College Station, Texas for the 2021 NCAA Division I Championships, Nelson lead the first round results with her first sub-11 seconds race with a time of 10.91 seconds.
 The wind was again over the limit for record purposes at +2.1 m wind, but she again ran under 11 seconds two days later in the quarter-finals with a 10.98 seconds personal best in almost still conditions (+0.1 m/s wind), qualifying for the 2021 NCAA Division I Championships in June.

+2022 - and beyond

+During the 2022 season, she won 4 x 100 metres relay medals at the 2022 Commonwealth Games in Birmingham, England and the 2022 World Athletics Championships in Eugene, Oregon.
+Jamaica received silver after originally finishing third owing to one Nigerian member doping violation and stripping of the gold medal.

+Since 2023, Kemba tries to maintain top form through disappointments.

 Personal life

 Nelson is an undergrad at the University of Oregon studying applied economics, business and society, and plans to pursue a masters in finance.
+She graduated from university and is now a professional athlete.